apache/systemds/docs/site/algorithms-factorization-machines.md

 ### Binary Classification

-The sign of $$\hat{y}(x)$$ is used & the parameters are optimized for the hinge loss or logit loss.
+The sign of $\hat{y}(x)$ is used & the parameters are optimized for the hinge loss or logit loss.

 ### Usage

 The `train` function in the [fm-binclass.dml](https://github.com/apache/systemml/blob/master/scripts/staging/fm-binclass.dml) script, takes in the input variable matrix and the corresponding target vector with some input kept for validation during training.
 This script also contain `train()` and `predict()` function as in the case of regression.